 ERRNO_CODES An alias to the Emscripten ERRNO_CODES map of standard error codes.
 FS An alias to the Emscripten File System API.
-PATH An alias to the Emscripten Path API. default The Pyodide version. globals An alias to the global Python namespace. loadedPackages The list of packages that Pyodide has loaded. pyodide_py An alias to the Python pyodide package.
+PATH An alias to the Emscripten Path API. globals An alias to the global Python namespace. loadedPackages The list of packages that Pyodide has loaded. pyodide_py An alias to the Python pyodide package. version The Pyodide version.

-checkInterrupt() Throws a KeyboardInterrupt error if a KeyboardInter- rupt has been requested via the interrupt buffer. isPyProxy(jsobj) Is the argument a PyProxy ? async loadPackage(names, messageCallback, error- Load a package or a list of packages over the network.
-Callback) async loadPackagesFromImports(code, message- Inspect a Python code chunk and use pyodide.
-Callback, errorCallback) loadPackage() to install any known packages that the code chunk imports. pyimport(mod_name) Imports a module and returns it. registerComlink(Comlink) Tell Pyodide about Comlink. registerJsModule(name, module) Registers the JavaScript object module as a JavaScript module named name. runPython(code, options) Runs a string of Python code from JavaScript, using pyodide.code.eval_code to evaluate the code. continues on next page async runPythonAsync(code, options) Run a Python code string with top level await us- ing pyodide.code.eval_code_async to evaluate the code. setInterruptBuffer(interrupt_buffer) Sets the interrupt buffer to be interrupt_buffer. toPy(obj, options) Convert the JavaScript object to a Python object as best as possible. unpackArchive(buffer, format, options) Unpack an archive into a target directory. unregisterJsModule(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide.registerJsModule() or pyodide. register_js_module().
+checkInterrupt() Throws a KeyboardInterrupt error if a KeyboardInter- rupt has been requested via the interrupt buffer. isPyProxy(jsobj) Is the argument a PyProxy ? async loadPackage(names, options) Load a package or a list of packages over the network. async loadPackagesFromImports(code, options) Inspect a Python code chunk and use pyodide. loadPackage to install any known packages that the code chunk imports. async mountNativeFS(path, fileSystemHandle) Mounts FileSystemDirectoryHandle in to the target di- rectory. pyimport(mod_name) Imports a module and returns it. registerComlink(Comlink) Tell Pyodide about Comlink. registerJsModule(name, module) Registers the JavaScript object module as a JavaScript module named name. runPython(code, options) Runs a string of Python code from JavaScript, using pyodide.code.eval_code to evaluate the code. continues on next page async runPythonAsync(code, options) Run a Python code string with top level await us- ing pyodide.code.eval_code_async to evaluate the code. setDefaultStdout() If in node, sets stdout to write directly to process.stdout and sets isatty(stdout) to tty.isatty(process.stdout.fd). setInterruptBuffer(interrupt_buffer) Sets the interrupt buffer to be interrupt_buffer. setStderr(options) Sets writes to stderr to call stderr(line) whenever a com- plete line is written or stderr is flushed. setStdin(options) Sets a stdin function.
+This function will be called when- ever stdin is read.
+Also sets isatty(stdin) to the value of the isatty argument (default false).
+The stdin func- tion is called with zero arguments.
+It should return one of: - null or undefined: these are interpreted as EOF - a string - an ArrayBuffer or an ArrayBufferView with BYTES_PER_ELEMENT === 1 If a string is returned, a new line is appended if one is not present and the resulting string is turned into a Uint8Array using TextEncoder.
+Returning a buffer is more efficient and allows returning partial lines of text. setStdout(options) Sets writes to stdout to call stdout(line) whenever a com- plete line is written or stdout is flushed. toPy(obj, options) Convert the JavaScript object to a Python object as best as possible. unpackArchive(buffer, format, options) Unpack an archive into a target directory. unregisterJsModule(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide.registerJsModule or pyodide. register_js_module().